On This Page

 There’s a quote people often misattribute to Freud: “Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, surrounded by assholes.”

 Even though Freud didn’t say it, it’s still a good point.
-If someone is mistreating you, whether at home or at a toxic job, therapy will at best help you cope in the short-term.
+If someone is mistreating you at home or at work, therapy won’t fix the problem.
+At best, it will help you cope in the short-term.
 At worst, it can put you in danger if it keeps you from walking away from the relationship or situation that’s harming you.

 Of course, good therapy can empower you to recognize and walk away from abuse.
 But if you leave out—or your therapist misses—key details that reveal what’s making you feel the way you do, you can end up focusing your sessions on “fixing yourself” and falsely affirming the perspective of your abuser that something is wrong with you.

-The danger with any effective healing or self-care technique is that by giving you tools that can help you endure difficulty, it can make it easier to stay in a toxic situation that will keep harming you as long as you keep enduring it.
+The danger with any effective therapy technique is that having tools that can help you endure difficulty can make it easier to stay in a toxic situation that will keep harming you as long as you keep enduring it.

 Depression and anxiety are not always triggered by brain chemistry, past trauma, or personal hurts.
 Sometimes they’re a natural reaction to external circumstances.
-For example, we live in anxious times, and therapy isn’t going to do as much for your anxiety about social and political issues as taking action to make a difference.
+For example, we live in anxious times when a lot is going wrong with the world, and therapy isn’t going to do as much for your anxiety about social and political issues as taking action to make a difference.

 Of course, this doesn’t mean you shouldn’t take care of yourself if you’re having to endure stressful circumstances that are out of your control.
 Therapy can help.
-It just means that sometimes your pain is pointing you to something outside of yourself that you need to fix and that nothing will get better until you fix it.
+It just means sometimes your pain is pointing you to something outside of yourself that you need to fix before you can truly start to feel better.

 Conclusion